cde-ev/cdedb2/doc/source/Realm_Mailinglist_Subman.rst

 Subscription Override (Optional)
-    Subscription Overrides are a special kind of explicit subscriptions, which are kept even if the user should not be able to access a list anymore.
-However, except for mandatory lists, they do not prevent a user from unsubscribing themselves.
+    Subscription Overrides are a special kind of explicit subscriptions, which are kept even if the user should not be able to access a list.
+However, if a list allows unsubscribing in general, they do not prevent a user from unsubscribing themselves.
-    The list of Subscribe Overrides should be accessible for moderators.
+    The list of Subscription Overrides should be accessible for moderators.

 Implicitly Subscribed (Core)
     Users, which are subscribed to a list, because they meet some condition,